AdobeDocs/experience-platform.en/help/identity-service/ui/identity-graph-viewer.md

 The graph viewer returns an error if the following prerequisites are not met:

-- The identity value does not match the namespace selected.
+- The identity value does not exist in the selected namespace.
 - The graph has fewer than two identities.
 - The graph exceeds the maximum of 400 identities.